 Human resources can be defined in two different ways.
 The first definition of HR is the process of managing people in organizations in a thorough and structured manner.
 This includes the fields of staffing or hiring people, performance management, pay and perks setting management, change management, retention of people, and taking care of exits from the company.
 This is how HR is traditionally defined; it is simply a modern version of the Personnel Management function that came before it.

 The second definition of HR is the management of people in organizations from a macro perspective.
 In other words, managing people in the form of a harmonious relationship between management and employees.
-This approach is focused on the outcome and objectives of the human resource functions.
+This approach is focused on the outcome and objectives of human resource functions.
 It means that the HR function in modern organizations includes enabling people, developing people, and making the employment relationship fulfilling for both management and employees.

-To summarize, human resource is a management function that helps a manager to recruit, select, train, and develop the members of his or her organization.
+To summarize, human resource is a management function that helps a manager to recruit, a select, train, and develop the members of his or her organization.
 HR is the process of making effective and efficient use of human resources so that the goals set by the company can be achieved.

 Why Outsource HR?